World-class discoveries made in the UK North Sea in recent months have “turned heads” of investors, according to the chief executive of Chrysaor.

 Glendronach was discovered by Total in the West of Shetland in September, holding up to 175million barrels of oil equivalent and was, at the time, the largest UK find in a decade.

-However, it was quickly overtaken by Cnooc’s Glengorm discovery in December with up to 250million barrels.
+However, it was quickly overtaken by Cnooc’s Glengorm discovery, with up to 250million barrels.